 It’s probably for the best that he worked on it for a few days…

 Rubber Soul was album number six, and the beginning of some real songwriting craft, featuring diverse tunes such as “You Won’t See Me”, Lennon’s reflective “In My Life” and “Norwegian Wood” the latter of which was the first Western record to feature a sitar.

 By this time The Beatles had become the first group to headline stadiums – whilst everyone else was playing theatres.
 At Shea stadium they played to 56,000 people.

-Frankly, they were bigger than Jesus, who, even at his peak, only managed crowds of five thousand, albeit the catering angle was impressive.
+Frankly, they were bigger than Jesus, who, even at his peak, only managed crowds of five thousand, albeit the catering angle the Messiah had was impressive.

 Unfortunately, there was consternation in America’s Bible Belt when Lennon was quoted as saying The Beatles were more popular than Jesus.
 The KKK threatened the tour with violence.
 In the Phillipines The Beatles upset an entire nation by accidentally snubbing Imelda Marcos by not appearing at a reception.
 In Japan, there were protests at their playing the Budokan.

 So you’re not alone in not liking The Beatles.
 The Marcos family, the KKK and Japanese sumo wrestling fans all didn’t like the Beatles.
 Death Vader probably wouldn’t like them either.